Friday, 12 June 2026

 Physical Activity:

 "Mystery activity” I’m still doing this DAILY!!
-For 2026, I'm just going to enjoy the activity and not worry about reaching a specific time duration or level of proficiency.
+For 2026, I'm just enjoying the activity and not worry about reaching a specific time duration or level of proficiency.

 Works in progress: